Frawaa78/AppTrack/README.md

 ## 📄 License

-**Proprietary Software** - Aker BP ASA
+**MIT License** - Open Source Software

-This software is developed for internal use within Aker BP and its approved contractors.
-All rights reserved.
+This software is released under the MIT License.
+See LICENSE file for details.

 ---